dfinity/candid/spec/Candid.md

 M(id(v*) : principal) = i8(1) M(v* : vec nat8)
 ```

-Note: For values serialised at type `dynamic`, we assume that their concrete type `t` can either be determined from the value or is known from context.
-Such a value is serialised as a nested, self-contained Candid blob, as defined by the meta-function `B` below (#parameters-and-results).
+Note: The type `dynamic` is serialised as a nested, self-contained Candid blob, as defined by the meta-function `B` below (#parameters-and-results).

 #### References